cho2/eos-icons/README.md

 # Using animated icons

-1- Download animated icon SVG file from https://eos-icons.eosdesignsystem.com/, and add them in your project.
+1- Download the animated icon of your choice from https://eos-icons.eosdesignsystem.com/, and add them in your project.

 2- To use them you need to add the `img` tag in your html.